Olympus E-M5 III vs Sony RX0

 It is notable that the E-M5 III has a hotshoe, while the RX0 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The E-M5 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the RX0 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the RX0 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX0 was succeeded by the Sony RX0 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-M5 III or the Sony RX0 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Olympus OM-D E-M5 Mark III:

 - More detail: Offers more megapixels (20.2 vs 15.4MP) with a 12% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - High quality composites: Can combine several shots after pixel-shifting its sensor.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.

 - Richer colors: The sensor size advantage translates into images with better, more accurate colors.